srichandra/Eng2Python/README.md

+EnglishToPython_Final.ipynb is the main code notebook which has all steps from data cleaning, model training, testing.

+https://drive.google.com/file/d/1DxHGSRonfYqh3lc3nYkjF4IyQvpG0Mux/view?usp=sharing has the final model

+Pythoncode_GLOVE notebook is the code notebook for training glove embeddings for python https://drive.google.com/file/d/1DxHGSRonfYqh3lc3nYkjF4IyQvpG0Mux/view?usp=sharing has the glove model

 # Data Cleaning

 1. Dataset consists of english sentence as a comment followed by python code corresponding to the sentence.